-4. Use your own voiceIf we can learn to use our ‘own’ voice, rather than using a ‘public speaking’ voice, we will feel that we are authentically being ourselves and so will our audience.
-Often this is as simple as not speaking too loudly ‘at’ the audience.
+4. Use your own voiceIf we can learn to use our ?own? voice, rather than using a ?public speaking? voice, we will feel that we are authentically being ourselves and so will our audience.
+Often this is as simple as not speaking too loudly ?at? the audience.
 Try instead to sound relaxed.

 5. Don?t take yourself too seriouslyWhen we listen to someone who takes themselves too seriously, we can?t wait for them to slip on the proverbial banana skin.
 As Billy Connolly said, ?Never trust a man who, when left alone in a room with a tea cosy, doesn’t try it on.?

+6. To learn or not to learn?Reading the entire speech from a script can work if you have no preparation time but written sentences tend to be longer and more complicated than spoken ones, so you can look ?rehearsed? and insincere.
+Also you?ll find it harder to hold eye contact with the audience.
+Learning the whole speech can make you sound spontaneous and authentic but it?s only an option if you have enough time to learn it properly.?
 Bullet points on cards can work well and they tend not to shake as much as paper does.
 I?ve seen speakers have their notes on an iPad, either saved as a continuous document or as a series of pdf pages.
 The first requires continuous scrolling and the second repetitive swiping.
 Both can be distracting to an audience.

 7. What to wearChoose clothes that make you feel good – you don?t want to feel restricted or tight.
 But eccentric clothing or odd socks will probably get noticed.
 I advise dressing slightly better than your audience to show them respect.
 Robin Kermode is one of Europe?s leading communication coaches and founder of Zone2, a professional training and coaching consultancy.?
 Image Source